-Want to stay warm outdoors, but don't want to carry that heavy incompressible wool sweater your least favorite relative got you for your birthday last year?
-Looking to keep up with the latest and greatest fashions of the outdoor industry?
+Want to stay warm outdoors but don’t want to carry that heavy incompressible wool sweater your least favorite relative got you for your birthday last year?
+Looking to keep up with the latest and greatest fashions in the outdoor industry?
 Just feel more comfortable knowing that you have a bunch of (hopefully not live-plucked) goose feathers in your pack?

 Looks like you need a down jacket (or puffy if you want to sound like one of the cool kids).

-When I was getting together gear for my Pacific Crest Trail thru-hike, I knew I would need a jacket of sorts to fend off the cold come night, weather, or winter (and of course, to fit in).
-I found myself a Mountain Hardwear Ghost Whisperer, and haven't looked back (except to make sure nobody is following me).
+When I was getting gear for my Pacific Crest Trail thru-hike, I knew I would need a jacket to fend off the cold come night, weather, or winter (and, of course, to fit in).
+I found myself a Mountain Hardwear Ghost Whisperer and haven’t looked back (except to make sure nobody is following me).